 Ongoing Investment Activity

-Mr. Craig Husting from PSRS/PEERS and Mr. Barry Dennis from Verus, reviewed ongoing investment activities, which included estimated investment performance through March 31, 2018.
-The estimated investment return for PSRS and PEERS for fiscal year 2018 (July 1, 2017 through March 31, 2018) was approximately 7.1%.
+Mr. Craig Husting from PSRS/PEERS and Mr. Barry Dennis from Verus reviewed ongoing investment activities, which included estimated investment performance through March 31, 2019.
+The estimated investment return for PSRS and PEERS for fiscal year 2019 (July 1, 2018 through March 31, 2019) was approximately 3.3%.
 Mr. Husting presented the current asset allocation of the PSRS/PEERS portfolio, in which he reviewed the long-term strategy, portfolio themes and the broad portfolio expectations.
 Mr. Husting also reviewed the tentative Board investment calendar.

-Mr. John Tuck, Mr. Travis Allen and Mr. Chad Myhre from PSRS/PEERS reviewed the Systems' U.S. Public Equity portfolio including program objectives, guidelines and long-term results.
-The five-year annualized returns for the Large-Cap and Small-Cap U.S. Public Equity composites for the period ended February 28, 2018 were 14.3% and 12.0% respectively.
+Ms. Susan Conrad and Ms. Chhayhea Sam from PSRS/PEERS reviewed the Systems' Real Estate portfolio including program objectives, guidelines and long-term results.
+The five-year annualized return for the Real Estate composite for the period ended December 31, 2018 was 10.8%.

-Mr. Doug LeBon, Mr. Vincent Dee, Mr. Wayne Smith and Mr. John Ruggieri from Pathway Capital Management (the Systems' Private Equity Consultant), presented a number of items to the Board, including: an organizational update of Pathway; a review of the private market environment; an update on the PSRS/PEERS' Private Equity, Private Credit and Co-Investment portfolios; recent commitments; and, an investment plan for calendar year 2018.
-Pathway reported that the PSRS/PEERS' Private Equity portfolio had produced an annualized return of 11.8% for the 10-year period ended December 31, 2017 relative to the Russell 3000 public equity benchmark of 8.6%.
+Mr. Doug LeBon, Mr. Vincent Dee, and Mr. John Ruggieri from Pathway Capital Management (the Systems' Private Equity Consultant), presented a number of items to the Board, including: an organizational update of Pathway; a review of the private market environment; an update on the PSRS/PEERS' Private Equity, Private Credit and Co-investment portfolios that Pathway consulted on; recent commitments; and, an investment plan for calendar year 2019.
+Pathway reported that the PSRS/PEERS' Private Equity portfolio (that Pathway consulted on) had produced an annualized return of 15% for the 10-year period ended December 31, 2018 relative to the Russell 3000 public equity benchmark of 13.2%.

-Ms. Maria Walden from PSRS/PEERS and Mr. Jim Moody, legislative consultant, updated the Board on the current legislative session.
-Mr. Moody reported briefly on state revenue and gave an update on March 2018 revenue to the Board.
-He also discussed sales tax growth and Missouri income from capital gains and dividends.
+Mr. Jim Moody, legislative consultant, updated the Board on the current legislative session.
+Mr. Moody reported briefly on state revenue and gave an update on the March 2019 state revenue to the Board.

-Ms. Walden reviewed the upcoming important legislative dates, the legislative statistics and new legislation filed.
+Ms. Maria Walden of PSRS/PEERS reviewed the upcoming important legislative dates, the legislative statistics and new legislation filed.
 There are several bills that have been filed this year that have a direct impact on the Systems:

-HB 1673 requires that each public pension plan in Missouri provide a pension statement to their members.
-The pension statement must be provided annually and must include:
+House Bill (HB) 201 requires that each public pension plan in Missouri provide a pension statement to members.
+This statement must be provided annually and must include:

 - The participant's accrued contributions to the plan